Pasanpr/pasanpremaratne.com/src/pages/2018-09-01-using-sourcery-to-implement-equality/index.md

 title: "Using Sourcery to Implement Equatable Conformance"
 ---

 One of the most cumbersome things in Swift programming is having to implement `Equatable` conformance for enums.
 Let's use an example from a project I'm currently working on - [building an AST parser in Swift](http://www.pasanpremaratne.com/2018/08/31/improving-treehouse-code-challenges).

-I use an enum to define the tokens that encompass Swift's lexical grammar.
+In the project I use an enum to define tokens that encompass Swift's lexical grammar.
 A small snippet of the type looks like this.

 ```swift
 public enum TokenType {